What Is Mitraphylline?

 The effects of mitraphylline alone aren’t typically noticeable, and there’s little research on its levels in different strains, so it’s impossible to say which varieties have the highest volumes.
 Since the alkaloid appears naturally in such low quantities, most strains will likely deliver around the same concentration.

 Mitraphylline is primarily used to treat inflammatory issues, including arthritis and certain heart diseases.
 It’s also a known antioxidant, and since oxidative stress is linked to cancer, it could play a minor role in preventing cancer or even treating it .

-Furthermore, mitraphylline shows anti-proliferative effects and promotes apoptosis, both of which are qualities of compounds that are believed to be anti-cancer.
+Furthermore, mitraphylline shows anti-proliferative effects and promotes apoptosis, both of which are qualities of compounds believed to be anti-cancer.

 It’s important to note that the research backing these claims is limited, and we need more research to validate these claims and determine the extent of these effects.
 Still, there seems to be great potential for mitraphylline in modern medicine.